szk123456789/Nash_RS/README.md

 # Statistical Impossibility and Possibility of Aligning LLMs with Human Preferences: From Condorcet Paradox to Nash Equilibrium

-This repository is the official PyTorch implementation of paper: Statistical Impossibility and Possibility of Aligning LLMs with Human Preferences: From Condorcet Paradox to Nash Equilibrium
+This repository is the official PyTorch implementation of paper: Statistical Impossibility and Possibility of Aligning LLMs with Human Preferences: From Condorcet Paradox to Nash Equilibrium.

 **Kaizhao Liu, Qi Long, Zhekun Shi, Weijie J. Su, Jiancong Xiao (using alphabetical order)**